BercikOndrej/React-game-discovery-hub/README.md

-# Game Hub Discovery App
+# Game Hub React App

-- This application is a final project for my comprehensive course
+- A `React` application wrote in `TypeScript`
-- It is a React application write in `TypeScript`
+- This application is a final project for practised my `React` and `TypeScript` skills

 ## App Features

-- Showing game data like name, platforms for these games, rating, critic socre and so on
+- Showing game data like name, platforms for these games, rating, critic score and so on
 - Filtering games by Genres
 - Filtering games by Platform
 - Searching in games